CatBraaain/search-crawl/README.md

 # SearchCrawl

-A FastAPI project providing a search and crawl API.
+A FastAPI project providing a search and crawl API, with optional content extraction using LLMs.
-Simply provide a search query, and it automatically searches and crawls results for you.
+Simply provide a search query, and it automatically searches and crawls websites.
+If desired, you can also extract structured content from the crawled pages using your custom instructions with LLMs.

 ## Features

+- **Search, Crawl, and Extract in a Single Step** Perform search queries, crawl resulting websites, and extract content using custom instructions with LLMs—all in one request.
+  You can specify the format for passing crawled results to the LLM.
+  By default, only the main content is extracted in Markdown, significantly reducing token usage.

 - **Undetected search**
-  Powered by [SearxNG](https://github.com/searxng/searxng) for stealthy, meta search.
+  Powered by [SearXNG](https://github.com/searxng/searxng) for stealthy, meta search.

 - **Undetected crawl**
-  Powered by [Patchright](https://github.com/CatBraaain/patchright) for stealthy web crawling.
+  Powered by [Patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) for stealthy web crawling, with support for JavaScript-rendered content.

-- **Pagination support**
-  Automatically follows pagination links and extracts multi-page content.

-- **Markdown-formatted summaries**
-  Extract main body text from HTML using [readability-python](https://github.com/buriy/python-readability) in Markdown format for LLM inputs.
+- **Flexible crawl scope**
+  Follow pagination links, internal links, or all links based on configuration.
+  Supports multi-page crawling with configurable depth, page limits, and concurrency.

-- **Built-in cache system**
+- **Cache system**
   Stores search and crawl results persistently with a 24-hour default TTL, preventing frequent requests from triggering IP bans.
 Cache settings are configurable.

 - **OpenAPI support**